rkpattnaik780/app-services-sdk-core/CONTRIBUTING.md

 - Select the branch the release will be created from and run the workflow

-- Once completed there will be a new release created with the name and tag `vX.Y,X` and a branch with the generated code needed named `release-X.Y.Z`
+- Once completed there will be a new release created with the name and tag `vX.Y.X` and a branch with the generated code needed named `release-X.Y.Z`.
+The tag created will be pointing to the new branch created.

 ## Checking standards